timhysniu/inventory-system/README.md

 ## Requirements

 * Node 12 is required by latest Hapi framework
 * MySQL database with correct schema.
-You can use the current remote database that is provided (MySql v5.7), of if you choose to host your own you can impot the `.sql` file in `database` folder.
+You can use the current remote database that is provided in `database/config.js`(using MySql v5.7), of if you choose to host your own you can import the `.sql` file in `database/db.sql` folder.

 ## Setup